uwescience/myria/docs/index.markdown

     Where t1.col2 = t2.col1;

 This query writes results back to the backend storage in a relation called `smallTable_join_smallTable`.
-You should be able to find the result tables in your databases.
-The table name is specified in the `DbInsert` operator, change it if you want.
+You should be able to find the resulting tables in your databases.
+The table name is specified in the `DbInsert` operator, which you can modify.

 #### Download a dataset.

     curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable_join_smallTable/data

 This will download the table `smallTable_join_smallTable` in CSV format.
-JSON and TSV are also supported, to do that, specify the format like this:
+JSON and TSV are also supported, to do that, specify the format as the following:

     curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable_join_smallTable/data?format=json